nwinkler/git-credential-helper/README.md

 ## Known Issues

-* The `silent` option of the `fill` command currently does not work on Windows using the ??? credential helper.
+* The `silent` option of the `fill` command currently does not work on Windows using the *Winstore* credential helper.

 ## License
 Copyright (c) 2014 Nils Winkler.
 Licensed under the MIT license.